alexgb/guard-konacha/Readme.md

       # ...
     end

-It you want to use capybara-webkit instead of the default selenium
+If you want to use capybara-webkit instead of the default selenium
 driver:

     require 'capybara-webkit'